Fan Guide: National Team Identification Series

 As official event participants, players and staff members listed on the team roster will be credentialed for the event upon their arrival to Cary.

 Fans can re-enter the National Training Complex by showing their daily pass wristband or tournament pass.

-USA Baseball's team store will be open during the entire event.
+Officially licensed USA Baseball merchandise will be available during the entire event.
 All major credit cards are accepted: Visa, Master Card, American Express and Discover Card.
-For additional Team USA merchandise please check out the official online shop.
+For additional Team USA merchandise please check out the official online shop at USABaseballShop.com.

 Event Program: The 2019 USA Baseball National Team Identification Series program is produced by USA Baseball and will be available via digital format online.
 Check out the 2019 National Team Identification Series event program here.

 Official team or event photos will be available for purchase on USABaseballPhotos.com.
 Participants will receive a password via email to gain access to the event album.